MENU

 ARES – gasketed heat exchanger for swimming pool

 Salt water does not irritate the skin and eyes and does not smell of chlorine.
-Sea water has a salt content of 3.5%, the concentration in the swimming pools is chosen to be about 0.4% or 4 g/l (4000 ppm).
-This achieves the effect of disinfection, i.e. water treatment.
+Sea water has a salt content of 3.5 %, the concentration in the swimming pools is chosen to be about 0.4 % or 4 g/l (4000 ppm).
+Salt (NaCl) is added to pool water mainly when a saltwater chlorinator (salinator) is used.
+In the chlorinator, an electrolytic reaction occurs, breaking down NaCl into chlorine and sodium.
+The chlorine then disinfects the water and subsequently recombines with sodium, effectively regenerating the salt.
+This system keeps the water clean without the need for constant chlorine addition, achieving the desired disinfection and water treatment.

 For professional saltwater pools, a titanium heat exchanger is chosen.
 The titanium heat exchanger is more expensive than the same design made of AISI 316 steel.
 ARES gasketed plate heat exchangers are recommended: